HumanSignal/awesome-label-studio-configs/label-configs/ocr-invoices-pre-ner-bio-format/README.md

 Before using this configuration, ensure your invoice images are preprocessed with an OCR model:

+1. **OCR Preprocessing**: Run an OCR engine on your invoice images before importing them into Label Studio.
+You can use:
+   - Tesseract OCR
+   - Azure Form Recognizer
+   - LayoutLM
+   - Other OCR engines

+2. **Data Format**: Ensure your OCR results include:
-- Full text content
+   - The full text content
    - Word-level bounding boxes
    - Initial "O" labels for all words

-Supported OCR engines: Tesseract OCR, Azure Form Recognizer, LayoutLM, or other compatible engines.

 A complete working example with an ML backend implementation can be found in the [Label Studio Community Forum](https://community.labelstud.io/t/label-studio-not-presenting-the-labels-and-ocr-text/530).